wpietri/sucks/README.md

 A simple command-line python script to drive a robot vacuum.
 Currently works only with the Ecovacs Deebot N79, as that's what I have.

+This only covers my simple use case.
+There's a lot more it could do.
-Right now this code offered more as inspiration than something for other people to just download and use.
-But if you'd like to help flesh it out, send email to my first name at williampietri.com.
+If you'd like to help flesh it out, send email to my first name at williampietri.com.

-If you're curious about the protocol, I have [a very rough doc](protocol.md) started.
+If you're curious about the protocol, I have [a rough doc](protocol.md) started.
 I'll happily accept pull requests for it.

 Why the project name?
 Well, a) it's ridiculous that I needed to MITM